Ramen Campaign – Yoko Street Skip to content

 Nutritious Ramen Fix Every Day of the Week

-We've got you covered every day of the (work) week with 5 unique options, including vegan and seasonal choices.
-Each region in Japan showcases its own take on ramen, and we are excited to bring these experiences right to your table with tonkotsu, miso, and shoyu broths.
+We've got you covered with a variety of unique options, including vegan and seasonal choices.
+Each region in Japan showcases its own take on ramen, and we're excited to bring these experiences to your table with tonkotsu, miso, and shoyu broths.

 Crafted to be better tasting and better for you with protein up to 28g, and if you are worried about sodium in the broth, follow Japanese moms' advice and "sip, don't slurp!"